aurghya-0/course-materials/Converted_C_guidelines/27.typ

   verbalize their thought process.
 - Use pair programming or group discussion for in-class practice.
 - Consider a small quiz or flashcards for quick conceptual recall.

-This guideline is aimed to provide structure and promote deep understanding of array traversal and comparison concepts focusing on finding maximal and minimal elements, foundational for many programming tasks.